AyseAsude/CBRN_sprint/README.md

 Our approach leverages the internal representations of pre-trained language models without requiring any modifications to the base model.
 The process works as follows:

-1. **Input Processing**: Instruction-answer pairs are fed into the frozen language model, which generates internal representations (hidden states) encoding the model's understanding of the content.
+1. **Input Processing**: Instruction-answer pairs are fed into the frozen language model, which generates internal representations (hidden states).

 2. **Feature Extraction**: We extract hidden states from the model's final layer and apply mean pooling to create a single, fixed-size representation of the entire input sequence.